 Process Evaluation

-Navigant’s 2019 process research activities will include review of program materials and in-depth qualitative interviews with program management and implementers.
+Navigant’s 2020 process research activities will include review of program materials and in-depth qualitative interviews with program management and implementers.
 These interviews will be used to develop a complete understanding of the final design, procedures, and implementation strategies for the program, including specific marketing tactics and perceived results, to understand the current program performance and inform our evaluation efforts.
-We will note differences between Business Program and Public Sector issues.

-Beginning in 2019, Gas Optimization participant NTG and process survey research will be conducted bi-annually on completed projects.
-This approach was chosen because the small annual population of projects and multi-year period from the initial study to project completion creates a challenge to get a representative sample of the program in a single year.
-In 2019 only, Navigant will conduct NTG and process research with gas optimization study providers.
-This research was deferred from GPY6 because a TRM NTG protocol was not approved until 2019.

 Evaluation Approach